 Bad News Rising

-“Lewis, you’d better get up here, right now,” said Imer Bisha, in the CDC secure conference room with Lendina Bisha and Valmir Peco, who runs most night operations.
+“Lewis, you’d better get up here right now,” said Imer Bisha in the CCE secure conference room with Lendina Bisha and Valmir Peco, who runs most night operations.
 They had news reports from most local media outlets running on the wall-mounted display panel, especially Natalie Rumsfort’s on-the-scene reports of the raid against the Sleeping Pigeon Motel.

-Lewis burst into the room, a bit out-of-breath.
+Lewis burst into the room, a bit out of breath.

 “OK, what’s the big emergency?”